-- The PM recorder guides the forensic pathologist through the PM recording process and asks for information for each data field in the form. - The recorder follows a step-by-step procedure to avoid overlooking important information. - The PM recorder completes the PM report in accordance with the instructions provided.
-The recorder should ensure that all entries are legible, all pages and fields are completed and all entries are made in the relevant columns. - The recorder ensures that the photographer records the identifying features as indicated by the forensic pathologist.
+The autopsy recorder guides the forensic pathologist through the PM recording process and asks for information for each data field in the form.
+The recorder follows a step-by-step procedure in order to avoid overlooking important information.
+The autopsy recorder completes the PM report in accordance with the instructions provided.
+The recorder should ensure that all entries are legible, all pages and fields are completed and all entries are made in the relevant columns.
+The recorder ensures that the photographer records the identifying features as indicated by the forensic pathologist.
 Upon completion of the autopsy, it is important that all relevant signatures are obtained from the various disciplines and are clearly legible on the relevant PM documentation.